moose/MooseX-Types-ISO8601/README.md

 # DESCRIPTION

-This module packages several [TypeConstraints](http://search.cpan.org/perldoc?Moose::Util::TypeConstraints) with coercions for working with ISO8601 date strings and the DateTime suite of objects.
+This module packages several [TypeConstraints](https://metacpan.org/pod/Moose::Util::TypeConstraints) with coercions for working with ISO8601 date strings and the DateTime suite of objects.

+# NAME

+MooseX::Types::ISO8601 - ISO8601 date and duration string type constraints and coercions for Moose

 # DATE CONSTRAINTS